 100 WORDS

-Discover the next generation of composers as the PRS New Music Biennial provides a platform to a host of new sounds.
+Discover bold new music from the nation’s leading composers and musicians as the PRS New Music Biennial provides a platform to a host of new sounds.

 From classical and chamber opera, to jazz, folk and electronic, this programme will present 20 new short works, 10 of which have been specially commissioned for Hull UK City of Culture 2017.